de-cryptor/Must-Do-Coding-Questions/README.md

 	10.First element to occur k times
 	11.Find all pairs with a given sum
 	12.Array Subset of another array
+	13.Smallest window in a string containing all the characters of another string

 ### Bit Magic
 	1.First Set Bit